pvtl/docker-dev/README.md

 docker-compose up -d                            # 5.
 Start the new env
 ```

-*This will also install the latest versions of PHP, Redis, NodeJS and NPM.*
+*This will install the latest versions of all tools (eg. PHP, Redis, Node.js etc.)*

 ---